Capturing an Electron in the Virtual State: Quantum jump measurement

-\beq \eeq where $\Tilde{t}$ denotes the time since the last jump occurred.
-This expression, derived in the Supplemental Material~\cite{SM}, only holds when $\Omega,~\gamma \ll \Delta$ and for short periods of time after the jump.
-Frequent jumps due to measurements ensure that there is an excellent match between this and the numerical result.
-In Fig.~\ref{fig:jump}~(b), we look at the same setup but with a higher measurement strength, which helps us sporadically catch the electron in C, with certainty, for significant intervals of time.
+In Fig.~\ref{fig:jump}(b), we look at the same setup but with a higher measurement strength, which helps us sporadically catch the electron in C, with certainty, for significant intervals of time.
 This is analogous to stochastic diffusive trajectories often reaching unit occupation probability in C.